SanjogNH/nat-habit-dashboard/PROJECT_INSTRUCTIONS.md

-- **Filter bar:** date range, granularity toggle (Daily / Weekly / Monthly), platform multi-select, view-level segmented control (Overall / Category / Subcategory / Marketing Channel), dimension dropdown.
+- **Filter bar:** date range, granularity toggle (Daily / Weekly / Monthly), platform multi-select, view-level segmented control (Overall / Category / Subcategory / Marketing Channel), **dimension multi-select** (searchable; appears when view-level ≠ Overall;
+  multi-selection sums — picking three categories produces one set of lines summed across them).
-- **Chart + table pairs** (each chart shows three lines: Branded, Generic, Total):
+- **Chart + table pairs** (each chart shows four lines: Branded, Generic, **Other**, Total — per the 3-way Spend bucketing in §4.3):
   1. Spend (₹)
   2. Sales (₹, ad-attributable)
   3. ROAS (= Sales / Spend; null when Spend = 0)
-- Tables alongside show all three values per period plus the deltas.
+- Tables alongside show all four values per period plus the deltas.
+  When no rows fall into the Other bucket (e.g. the source only contains `Brand` and `Generic`), the Other line draws as flat / empty rather than disappearing — keeps the column structure stable.

 ### 5.5 Influencer